-WELD 51 Introduction to Arc Welding (SMAW) 2 units
+WELD 51 Introduction to Arc Welding (SMAW) 2 units 18 lecture hours; 54 laboratory hours

 This course is designed to advance beginning arc welding skills with an emphasis on SMAW.
 Power sources, electrode identification, weldability of metals, joint design and oxyacetylene cutting are covered.
 Activities include learning to weld stringer and weave bead, butt and fillet welds in the flat, horizontal vertical and overhead positions.